rickertmar/KinoticketFrontend/README.md

 ## Overview

-This is the frontend repository for the KinoticketSystem project by DHBW Students- WWI SEA 2022.
+This is the frontend repository for the KinoticketSystem project by DHBW Mannheim Students - WWI SEA 2022.
 It's built using React with Next.js and styled using Tailwind CSS.
 Here are the key technologies and tools used:

 - **Language**: JavaScript
 - **Framework and Build Tool**: React, Next.js